Graduation Requirements for Degrees and Certificates

 - Completion of the general education and externship (for BS) requirements.

-- Completion of a minimum of 36 units of graduate coursework for the MBA and 93 units for DBA, including core requirements, specific area of concentration requirements, and MBA thesis or DBA dissertation defense.
+- Completion of a minimum of 36 units of graduate coursework for MBA and MS, and 93 units for DBA, including core requirements, specific area of concentration requirements, and thesis defense or an examination for MBA or dissertation defense for DBA.

-- Cumulative GPA of 3.0 or higher for MBA and 3.2 or higher for DBA.
+- Cumulative GPA of 3.0 or higher for MBA and MS, and 3.2 or higher for DBA.

 - Completion of the academic program and completion of a required externship.